 By federal regulation, all students applying for student loan funds must attend a series of sessions designed to ensure that the student understands his/her rights and responsibilities under the loan programs.
-Before any disbursement of loan funds is paid, you must complete entrance counseling at the Department of Education's loan website.
+Before any disbursement of loan funds is paid, you must complete entrance counseling at the Department of Education's loan website (click on the "In School" tab).
 Each academic year thereafter, you must attend an in-school (not online as with entrance and exit counseling) loan counseling session.
 These sessions summarize your borrowing experience with us.